Cubs Win Flag

-The Cubs Win Flag is a victory flag that is flown at Wrigley Field after every Chicago Cubs home win.
+The Cubs Win Flag is a victory flag that is flown at Wrigley Field after every home win by the Chicago Cubs of Major League Baseball.
 The flag is variously referred to by approximately a dozen names, combining: either Cubs or Chicago Cubs; Win, W, White, White W, or W Win; and flag, banner or banner flag.
-Other common names for the symbol include Chicago Cubs W Win Flag and Chicago Cubs Win Banner Flag.
-It has become an important symbol for fans and days when the win flag is flown are known as "White Flag Days".
-The tradition of flying a win or loss flag over the stadium began soon after the construction of the scoreboard in 1937.
+Other common names for the symbol include Chicago Cubs W Flag and Chicago Cubs Win Banner Flag.
+It has become an important symbol for fans, and tradition of flying a win or loss flag over the stadium began soon after the construction of the scoreboard in 1937.

 The flag has used two different color schemes with the letter "W" on a solid background, and there is a loss indicator flag with a letter "L".
 Additionally, the flags have been complemented by different color schemes of indicator lights.
 The flag is also changed after each Cubs win.
 The flag has become a very symbolic emblem for devout Cubs fans.
 Some retailers sell slightly different versions that also have the Cubs logo at the bottom.